Skip to content

 Ribbon

-With several months to go until the beginning of the Paris 2024 Summer Games, organisations based in France and those planning to attend the Games will be well underway with their planning for the event.
+With several months to go until the beginning of the 2024 Paris Games, organisations based in France and those planning to attend the Games will be well underway with their planning for the event.
 Events will be mainly taking place in Paris and the Île-de-France region, with some competition venues at stadiums throughout the rest of the country.
 International SOS has a wealth of experience in providing medical and security analysis and assistance to clients during major international events, including previous Games in Beijing (2022), Tokyo (2020), Pyeongchang (2018), and the Men’s World Sport Tournament in Qatar (2022), Russia (2018), Brazil (2014), and South Africa (2010).
-We outline below some of the best practices we have seen organisations implement during such events – and make recommendations on how organisations should approach the Paris Games – given the Games present risks and operational challenges that require comprehensive forethought.
+We outline below some of the best practices we have seen organisations implement during such events, and make recommendations on how organisations should approach the Paris Games given they present risks and operational challenges that require comprehensive forethought.

 Security Threats

-The 2024 Paris Games are one of the most prestigious sporting events in the world.
-However, due to their scale and visibility, they can be targeted by acts of terrorism or other security threats.
-International SOS ranks France as a LOW security risk country, and the French authorities are in the process of implementing a robust and effective security system to ensure the protection of athletes, spectators, and the general population.
-Nonetheless, the environment in France is more dynamic when compared to other recent hosts of major sporting events, and various threats need to be considered.
+Due to the scale and visibility of the Games, they are commonly targeted by acts of terrorism and other security threats.
+International SOS ranks France as a LOW security risk country, and the French authorities are in the process of implementing a robust and effective security system to ensure the protection of athletes, spectators, and the general public.
+Nonetheless, the environment in France is more dynamic when compared to other recent hosts of major sporting events, and threats need to be carefully considered.

-One such threat is that of a terror attack, ever-present in the back of many people’s minds, and something that France has experienced several times in recent years.
+One such threat is that of a terror incident, more present that ever in many people’s minds, and something that France has been challenged with several times in recent years.
 The Games signify a high-value target for radicalised individuals and groups alike, many of whom will seek to capitalise on the widespread media coverage of events.
 Although authorities will tighten and bolster security across the Games, residual risk remains.

 Beyond this is the threat of social unrest, a perpetual threat to the French security environment.
-2023 has already witnessed six months of large-scale protests related to pension reform, while violent riots spread across the country following the fatal police shooting of a teenager end of June.
+2023 has already witnessed six months of large-scale protests related to pension reform as well as riots across the country following the fatal police shooting of a teenager and the end of June.
 Activists, including those from environmental organisations, are likely to leverage the increased publicity to raise awareness for their varied causes.
 Reports have already indicated that some will endeavour to infiltrate the Games through the volunteer scheme.

 police manifestations in France